GAGGIUINO/gaggiuino.github.io/docs/learning/example-tools.md

 ![insulated_crimper](https://github.com/kozikow/gaggiuino.github.io/assets/722866/5e3d69f1-0079-4ed0-954c-e3c70947c44a)

 > [!Tip]
 > The technique previously outlined is suitable for larger wires, such as 18 AWG wires mentioned in the bill of materials.
 For connecting smaller cables, such as those for the JST connector, if your kit isn't supplied with pre-crimped ends, you'll need to follow a few extra steps.
-An example scenario is when you need to attach fork connectors to the JST cables for the SSR.
+An example scenario is when you need to attach spade (sometimes refered to as fork) connectors to the JST cables for the SSR.
 You can either splice (connect) these smaller cables with a larger 18 AWG wire and then crimp as previously described, or if you choose to crimp directly onto the smaller wire, you must strip four times the normal amount of insulation and fold the wire over itself to thicken it for the crimping process, given its original diameter is too small for conventional crimping methods.

 ## Uninsulated cable crimper